Are you currently in high school, but want to take the fast track to a high-paying technical career? Ranken can give you a head start.

 If your school is not listed above, inquire with your guidance counselor or college advisor about participating in Ranken’s dual enrollment program.

-School representatives can contact Shannon Brueggemann, VP for Education, at [email protected] to discuss becoming a participating high school.
+School representatives and families with homeschooled students who are interested in a Dual Enrollment partnership with Ranken can contact Emily Carline, Dual Enrollment Coordinator, at [email protected] to discuss becoming a participating high school.

 • Do I qualify for Dual Enrollment high school credits?